 from 264.1, The Book of Discipline

 The next few years of the UMC’s life will be both challenging and formative.
 What insight does our shared history offer to United Methodists thoughts and feelings at “just such a time as this?”
 What stories do we need to remember and retell?
-Are there silver-linings from past struggles for unity?
+What lessons may be learned from the church’s actions in past pandemics?

 If your church marks Heritage Sunday, this year can bear a message from our past to shape the future like no other.
 If you church does NOT mark Heritage Sunday, this is the year to start.